-Consideration of legislation to appropriate funding for DOD and DOE's defenserelated environmental programs for FY2001 is nearly complete.
-First, the President has signed the Department of Defense Appropriations Act for FY2001 into law, which will fund cleanup activities at current and former military facilities.
-Second, the

-CRS-14

-President also has signed the Military Construction Appropriations Act for FY2001 into law, which will provide funding for cleanup activities at base closure sites.
-Third, the House has passed the Energy and Water Development Appropriations Act for FY2001, and the Senate has reported its version of the bill, which would fund DOE's management of defense nuclear waste and cleanup of contaminated nuclear weapons sites.
-Each law and bill is discussed below.
+The second session of the 106th Congress completed consideration of all three bills that appropriated funding for DOD and DOE's defense cleanup and environmental programs in FY2001, and the President signed each bill into law.
+First, the Department of Defense Appropriations Act for FY2001 (P.L.
+106-259, H.R.
+4576) provided funding for cleanup activities at current and former military facilities, environmental compliance, pollution prevention, environmental technology, and natural resource conservation.
+Second, the Military Construction Appropriations Act for FY2001 (P.L.
+106-246, H.R.
+4425) provided funding for cleanup activities at base closure sites.
+Third, the Energy and Water Development Appropriations Act for FY2001 (P.L.
+106-377, H.R.
+5483) provided funding for DOE's management of defense nuclear waste and cleanup of contaminated nuclear weapons sites.
+Each law is discussed below.